shekhargulati/java8-the-missing-tutorial/12-annotations.md

 Annotation Improvements
 -------

-There are few improvements made in the annotation mechanism in Java 8.
+There are couple of improvements made in the annotation mechanism in Java 8.
 These are:

 1. Repeatable annotations
 2. Type annotations